Samuel Bronston: 55 Days at Peking

 55 Days at Peking (1963) was conceived during a story conference between Philip Yordan and Bernard Gordon.
 Yordan was initially reluctant to adapt the historic 1900 international siege stemming from the Boxer Rebellion into a film, but warmed up to the idea after a vacation cruise.
-Bronston agreed to produce the event into a historical epic due to his support for international unity.
+Bronston agreed to adapt the event into a historical epic because he supported international unity.
 In September 1961, Bronston announced the film was in development, with a British director in mind to helm the project.
-Alec Guinness was envisioned to portray one of the lead roles.
+Alec Guinness was intended for one of the lead roles.
 Nicholas Ray, who was set to direct an epic retelling of the French Revolution, decided instead to direct 55 Days at Peking and Yordan (serving as a front for Gordon) was to write the script.
 In December 1961, both men persuaded Charlton Heston, who was set to star in The Fall of the Roman Empire (1964), to star in their film, following the premiere of El Cid.

 Weeks after his announcement, Bronston faced another infringement complaint, this time from producer Jerry Wald who went public about his in-development project, tentatively titled The Hellraisers.
 Wald told Variety he had filed an infringement complaint with the Motion Picture Association of America (MPAA) and his project once had similar talent behind it.
 In 1956, Wald claimed he discussed the project in detail with Yordan while developing No Down Payment (1957) at Twentieth Century Fox; Wald had also wanted Guinness to star in his project as well.
 By April 1962, Wald's infringement complaint proved to be unsuccessful, and he began redeveloping his project into a television film for NBC.
-Wald however died three months later, on July 13.
+Wald however died three months later, on 13 July.

-Principal photography began on July 2, 1962, again at Bronston's studios in Las Rozas.
+Principal photography began on 2 July 1962, again at Bronston's studios in Las Rozas.
 The production was beset with numerous difficulties, including an unfinished shooting script, which Ray was dissatisfied with.
-Having pre-sold his film to international distributors, Bronston was pressed to have the film ready for its established release date.
-During filming, Bronston had heated discussions with Ray over the project, which resulted in Ray suffering a heart attack months into shooting.
+Having pre-sold his film, Bronston wanted the film ready for its agreed-upon release date.
+During filming, Bronston had heated discussions with Ray over the project.
+On 11 September 1962, Ray suffered a heart attack after a few months of filming.
 Guy Green was hired to direct the remaining scenes between Heston and Ava Gardner, while Andrew Marton directed the remaining sequences, including the beginning and opening scenes.
-Principal photography ended on November 15, 1962.
+Principal photography ended on 15 November 1962.

 Released in May 1963, 55 Days at Peking received mixed reviews from film critics, who praised the production design, but were not impressed with the script.
 By January 1964, 55 Days at Peking had earned $5 million in distributor rentals from the United States and Canada.
 Due to the film's estimated $9 million production budget, the film did not earn a profit in the United States, but recouped its cost from international territories.